 The vine and wine museum includes both historic objects as well as a modern explanation of all elements related to the wine industry.
-The museum was renovated in 2013 and uses a wealth of computer aided and interactive displays.
+The museum uses a wealth of computer-aided and interactive displays.
 Visitors can try to blend their own wine digitally and learn how different elements influence the final product.
 Many of the interactive displays are also entertaining for children.

 In the rest of the castle, visitors see the usually collection of historical furniture, weaponry, surviving wall and ceiling paintings, art, and the obligatory torture room.
 Many of the displays are interesting but nothing is of universal importance making it easy to enjoy the castle for the building alone and simply glance at the odd object that catches the eye.

 Children will enjoy the many staircases, nooks and crannies, and blind alleys.
 Also enjoyable is a walk along three sides of the castle on the sentries’ wall walk (chemin de ronde).
 From here, visitors can enjoy views of the castle courtyard but more importantly the lovely vineyards that surround the fortress.
 Don’t miss the very narrow and steep set of stairs in the western tower going to a former prison cell – from here enjoy the magnificent views unspoiled by dirty glass panes.
 The access is marked only by a small Cellule sign and not mentioned in the visitor’s pamphlet.

 The Château d’Aigle is open year-round:

 - November to March: Tuesday to Sunday from 10 am to 6 pm

 - April to October: Tuesday to Sunday from 10 am to 6 pm